 After blowing your nose or sneezing/coughing.

-Personal hygiene and the importance of employees' personal hygiene
+employees' nersonal hyriene

 3.1.2.
 Hair hygiene

 All employees who work with food in food production and processing, catering and other facilities, where there is a possibility of hair getting in the food, shall wear head coverings, so that all hair is covered by the headwear (nets, hats, scarves).
 Head coverings are part of the work clothes of employees who work with food.